dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 The `run_directory_statistics()` function is responsible for coordinating the parallel execution.
 It initializes a `dynamic_task_queue<filesystem::path>` with the root directory, where each task represents a directory pending analysis within the directory tree.
-As workers discover new subdirectories, they are dynamically added to the queue as additional tasks, whereas regular files are processed directly and never become tasks themselves.
 The function then launches a configurable number of worker threads, `num_workers`, each of which produces a `directory_statistics` object containing the partial statistics gathered during its execution.
 Specifically, `num_workers - 1` workers are launched asynchronously using `std::async`[^3], while the main thread acts as an additional worker processing tasks